Footrot Flats: The Dog's Tale: Plot

-Set in a rural environs outside the fictional town of Raupo in New Zealand, the film centres on sheep and cattle farmer Wal Footrot (John Clarke) and his border collie sheepdog named Dog (Peter Rowley).
+Set in a rural environs outside the town of Raupo in New Zealand, the film centres on sheep and cattle farmer Wal Footrot (John Clarke) and his border collie sheepdog named Dog (Peter Rowley).
 Wal is assisted on his farm, Footrot Flats, by his nature-loving neighbour Cooch Windgrass (Peter Hayden), local boy Rangi Jones (Rawiri Paratene) and Wal's niece Pongo Footrot (Fiona Samuel).

 Wal and Cooch are menaced by their unpleasant neighbours, the Murphys, comprising patriarch Irish (Peter Hayden) and his two sons Spit (Brian Sergent) and Hunk (Marshall Napier), who attempt to steal Cooch's deer and stag.
 When the Murphys buzz Wal's shearing shed from their "deer slayer" helicopter, Dog is stampeded into a sheep dip and starts to drown.
 This prompts a flashback sequence in which Dog recalls being given as a puppy to Wal by Aunt Dolly (Dorothy McKegg), and first meeting his future girlfriend Jess.
+After the flashback, Dog is saved and resuscitated by Wal.

 Wal's two non-farming preoccupations are his girlfriend, local hairdresser Cheeky Hobson (Fiona Samuel), and impressing a selector for New Zealand's national rugby team, the All Blacks.
 Dog opposes Wal's relationship with Cheeky, but has problems of his own when Jess is swept away in a flood and ends up at the Murphys' farm, where she is threatened by rats and ferocious "croco-pigs".
 Dog saves Jess from the rats, but the two dogs are then hunted by Irish Murphy.
 Meanwhile, Rangi has managed to get Wal away from a rugby game and over to the Murphys' farm.
 Dog and Jess end up floating out toward the sea on a raft with the fearless cat Horse, who has been shot by Irish.
 Rangi and Wal rescue Jess, but Dog and Horse are swept out to sea.
 Wal, Rangi, Pongo, Cooch and Jess rush to the beach but cannot see Dog or Horse.
 The two are given up for dead, before surfing in on a giant wave that dumps them ashore.
 The film ends by showing the Dog and Jess as proud parents of a litter of puppies.